akshayKhot/akshayKhot.github.io/_posts/2021-5-25-how-unix-was-born.md

 title: How Unix was Born
 ---

 The following is an excerpt from the book UNIX: A History and a Memoir by Brian Kernighan, which I am reading now.
-It details the fascinating history of how the Unix operating system was born.
+It details the fascinating history of how the Unix operating system was created.

+---

 **CTSS** was the most innovative OP of the time, allowing users to type on terminals connected to a big IBM machine (7094), instead of punch cards.
 It was more pleasant and productive than batch processing.